Microarray Analysis

 Data and preprocessing quality can be checked in the different output tables and figures:

-1. Normalized expression matrix (interactive).
-The table of normalized expression values is provided and can be downloaded.
-The expression profile of a gene can be viewed by clicking on the table.
+1. Normalized expression matrix.
+A table of normalized expression values is provided and can be downloaded.
+You can view the expression profile of individual genes by clicking on the table.
 Click here for more information on this figure.

 </p>

-2. Boxplots (static).
-The boxplots show the distribution of expression values for all samples.
+2. Boxplots.
+The boxplots show the distribution of expression values across all samples.
 Click here for more information on this figure.

-3. Density plots (interactive).
-Similar to the boxplots, the density plot shows the distribution of expression values for all samples.
+3. Density plots.
+Similar to the boxplots, the density plot shows the distribution of expression values across all samples.
 Click here for more information on this figure.

-4. Raw Read Counts (static).
-This bar chart displays the total number of raw sequencing reads measured for each sample.
+4. Raw Read Counts.
+The bar chart displays the total number of raw sequencing reads measured for each sample.
 Click here for more information on this figure.

-5. Correlation plot (interactive).
-The correlation plot shows the sample-wise correlations.
-You can choose between different linkage and clustering methods.
+5. Sample-sample correlation heatmap.
+The heatmap shows the sample-wise correlations based on the normalized expression profiles.
 Click here for more information on this figure.

-6. PCA plot (interactive).
-2D and 3D PCA plots can be viewed to assess data quality.
+6. PCA plot.
+2D and 3D PCA plots can be viewed to assess data quality and identify potential outliers.
 Click here for more information on this figure.

 Statistical Analysis